ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 # Step 9 - Create a Cloudant service
 **This section has not been upated yet because we want to show the new advanced security features included in 2018**

 In order to store our data used by our API, we will need a persistent storage.
-To do so, we will use a Cloudant NoSQL database, a JSON document oriented store, compatible with CouchDB.
+To do so, we will use a Cloudant NoSQL database, a JSON document-oriented store, compatible with CouchDB.

 You can use a existing Cloudant service or create an instance of the service Cloudant DB.